• Skip to primary navigation

 • Most optional ingredients may be added to the potatoes or on top before baking.

-❓How to make ahead and store leftovers
+โ“How to make them ahead

 Storage and reheating leftovers